violog/hash160/README.md

 # hash160
-Returns hash160 of given HEX string
+Returns HASH-160 (sequence of applying SHA-256 and RIPEMD-160) of given HEX string

+## Usage
+./hash160 your_hex_string